-- Management shall ensure all services acquired from P. Eng's, P. Geo's, or other, hold valid designations / licenses to practice in the area of expertise. - Service providers - Management shall ensure equipment maintenance providers are licensed mechanics and are authorized to perform service / maintenance on the specific equipment. - Management shall ensure all subcontractors are competent in the work they perform.
+- P. Eng. - Management shall ensure all services acquired from P. Eng's, P. Geo's, or other, hold valid designations / licenses to practice in the area of expertise. - Service providers - o Management shall ensure equipment maintenance providers are licensed mechanics and are authorized to perform service / maintenance on the specific equipment. - Management shall ensure all subcontractors are competent in the work they perform.
 Refer to Subcontractor Agreement Package and Element 4 of this Manual. - Equipment / tool / machinery suppliers - Management shall ensure that all equipment / tools / machinery are procured from authorized sellers.

 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1

-Refer to the flow chart below to see the process to follow for completing task hazard and risk assessments 1 • Dete ermine [Ouncor's s scope of w ork aı nd all re elated t asks.
+Refer to the flow chart below to see the process to follow for completing task hazard and risk assessments

+1 Determine Duncor's scope of work and all related tasks.
 2 Identify the types of hazards associated with the task.
 Include actual and potential hazards.
-Individually list the hazards by (1) Physical, (2) Chemical, (3) Ergonomic, (4) Biological, and (5) Psychosocial / Human Factors 3 Identify potential injuries that may be sustained while performing the task.
-4 Use the standardized hazard risk rating system to determine the risk prior to the implementation of controls.
-Rate as HIGH, MEDIUM or LOW Use colour coding (Red = HIGH, Yellow = MEDIUM, Green = LOW) Identify and list all relevant practices and procedure that shall be referred to prior to starting the task.
+Individually list the hazards by (1) Physical, (2) Chemical, (3) Ergonomic, (4) Biological, and (5) Psychosocial / Human Factors 3 Identify potential injuries that may be sustained while performing the task. \ / • Use the standardized hazard risk rating system to determine the risk prior to the implementation of controls. • Rate as HIGH, MEDIUM or LOW 4 Use colour coding (Red = HIGH, Yellow = MEDIUM, Green = LOW) 5 Identify and list all relevant practices and procedure that shall be referred to prior to starting the task.
 This list provides Supervisors with practices and procedures to be communicated prior to performing the work.
-Identify if this is a critical task (using the standardized hazard risk rating system) and/or if specialized training is required. ementation of co ontrols.
-5 k. is required.
-6 Identify and list required hazard controls.
-7 P • Identify and list required PPE. • Use the hazard risk rating system to determine the residual risk (after controls are in place).
-8 9 Identify and list all relevant workplace parties as it relates to planning, training and carrying out task procedures.
-1 that may ar It Emergenc oonse Plar IS.
+Identify if this is a critical task (using the standardized hazard risk rating system) and/or if specialized training is required.
+6 •Identify and list required hazard controls 7 •Identify and list PPE 8 •Use the hazard risk rating system to determine the residual risk (after controls are in place).
+9 • Identify and list all relevant workplace parties as it relates to planning, training and carrying out task procedures.
+10 Identify and list the potential emergency situations that may arise.
+Items listed in this column also refer to the relevant Emergency Response Plans.